atolye15/checklist/checklists/setting-up-wsk.md

 Remove all files except `scss` folder.
 Make sure you also removed the .git folder.

 - [ ] Extract the scss folder into the styles folder
-The files we want need to stay in the styles folder, therefore, we can delete the scss folder after extracting all files.
+The files we want need to stay in the styles folder.
+Therefore, we can delete the scss folder after extracting all files.

 - [ ] Remove components and objects folders
 Components and objects folders already exist in src/ directory so there is no need them to stay anymore.
 Also, don't forget to remove them from _main.scss file.